-The CLASSIFICATION axiom has generated the concepts of classification, which have been necessary to propose a standardized nomenclature for the immunoglobulin (IG) and T cell receptor (TR) genes.
-These concepts take into account the highly polymorphic multigenic loci and families to which the IG and TR belong, their rearrangements and their allelic polymorphisms.
-These concepts are used whatever the antigen receptor (IG or TR), whatever the locus (for mammals, for example, immunoglobulin heavy IGH, immunoglobulin kappa IGK, immunoglobulin lambda IGL, T cell receptor alpha TRA, T cell receptor beta TRB, T cell receptor gamma TRG and T cell receptor delta TRD), whatever the gene configuration (germline, undefined or rearranged), and whatever the species, from fish to human.
+The CLASSIFICATION axiom has generated the concepts of classification, which have been necessary to propose a standardized nomenclature for the IG and TR genes.
+These concepts take into account the highly polymorphic multi-genic loci and families to which the IG and TR belong, their rearrangements and their allelic polymorphisms.
+These concepts are used whatever the antigen receptor (IG or TR), whatever the locus (for mammals, for example, IG heavy (IGH), IG kappa (IGK), IG lambda (IGL), TR alpha (TRA), TR beta (TRB), TR gamma (TRG) and TR delta (TRD)), whatever the gene configuration (germline, undefined or rearranged), and whatever the species, from fish to human.
 Among the concepts of classification, the "Group", "Subgroup", "Gene" and "Allele" concepts are essential.